Search

 One: Critical Thinking

 Let’s say someone is angry and yells at you about how they want you to change.
-Critical thinking would allow you to find the value in the suggestion without missing out on it because the form of address was unfriendly.
+Critical thinking would allow you to find the value in the suggestion and not miss out on it just because the form of address was unfriendly.

 a man and a women are arguing